mcrean1/Edsger-Dijkstra/README.md

-# Author: MIchael Crean
+# Author: Michael Crean
 Scientist: Edsger Dijkstra
 Three Interesting Facts
 * Born and raised in the Netherlands
 * Helped shape the new discipline from both a theoretical and engineering perspective
-* His fundamental contributions cover diverse areas of computing science, including compiler construction, prgoram design and many other areas.
+* His fundamental contributions cover diverse areas of computing science, including compiler construction, program design and many other areas.